 - 1. Insert the HP Recovery media. - 2.
-Access the system Startup menu. - For computers or tablets with keyboards attached, turn on or restart the computer or tablet, quickly press esc, and then press f9 for boot options. - For tablets without keyboards, turn on or restart the tablet, quickly hold down the volume up button, and then select f9.
+Access the system Startup menu. - For computers or tablets with keyboards attached, turn on or restart the computer or tablet, quickly press esc, and then press f9 for boot options. - For tablets without keyboards, turn on or restart the tablet, quickly press and hold the volume up button, and then select f9.

-Turn on or restart the tablet, quickly hold down the volume down button, and then select f9.
+Turn on or restart the tablet, quickly press and hold the volume down button, and then select f9.